PhysicistDataScientist/Strain-Sensor/README.md

 # Welcome to "Strain Sensor" repository!

-Overview: Study of capilar optical fibers (COFs) acting as strain sensors.
+Overview: Study on capilar optical fibers (COFs) acting as strain sensors.

 Files:
 - "E - 19": folder corresponding to one sample;